nordkamp/calculus-cli/Monte Carlo Approximation/README.md

 fit underneath the curve.
 Then, you find out what fraction of the rectangle's whole area these approximately make up and boom, there's your answer.

-The Python version of this program will allow you to input custom domains, ranges and equations on-the-fly so you don't have to modify the source code to run a simulation.
+The Python version of this program will allow you to input custom domains, ranges, equations and number of random points on-the-fly so you don't have to modify the source code to run a simulation.

 A visualization can be seen below: